carpentries-incubator/genome-mining/_episodes/05-bigscape.md

 ~~~
 {: .output}

-Since we will mix in a folder many files with similar names we want to
+Since we will mix in a directory many files with similar names we want to
 be sure that nothing will get left behind or overwritten.
 For this, we
  will count all the `gbk` files of all the genomes.
 ~~~